swt30/thesis/chapters/05-migration/05-migration.md

 Then I calculated the irradiation temperature (@eq:irradiation-temperature) of the planet and solved for its radius and structure as described in previous chapters.
 Within the planetary structure, I tracked the pressure--temperature profile and used this to determine the phase structure of water within the planet.
 By changing the star--planet separation, I can observe how this phase structure varies.
-This approach therefore provides an idea of what structural changes the planet undergoes as it migrates.
+This approach therefore provides an idea of what structural changes the planet might undergo as it migrates.

 In this chapter I first give some background of how I calculated the phase structure of water in my models.
 Then I present visualisations of the interior structure of a watery planet at different distances from a host star.